 Click «Menu» again to close.

-Check out our calendar page for more dates or other courses.
+Check out our calendar page for other courses.

 Contents: Self-accountability.
 Situational awareness.
 Analyzing your environment and making educated decisions.
 Flying precise and predictable patterns.
 Learning proper flare technique.
 Improving accuracy.
 Learn to fly defensively (do not confuse with "passively"!).